PilzDE/pilz_robots/prbt_hardware_support/README.md

 | System overload (messages don't arrive in time)         | In case a Stop 1 message does not arrive in time, the safety controller will automatically perform a hard stop.
 In case a Stop 1-release message does not get through, brakes will remain closed. |
 | STO Modbus adapter cannot connect to stop services    | ROS system will not start.                              |
 | STO Modbus adapter cannot connect to recover services | Node does start and robot can be moved until a stop is triggered.
 Afterwards the brakes will remain closed. |

+# Operation Modes
+The robot system can be controlled in various modes.

+These modes are:
+  - T1: Speed reduced to 250 mm/s (each robot-frame), enabling switch must be pressed
+  - T2: The robot moves at full speed but still the enabling switch must be pressed
+  - AUTOMATIC: The robot moves at full speed and follows a predefined program/process.
+No enabling switch is needed but safety has to be ensured by safety peripherie (fences, light curtains, ...).

+See DIN EN ISO 10218-1 for more details or contact us: ros@pilz.de

 # Architecture
 ![Component diagram](doc/architecture_overview.png)